Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Leonardo Mazza and Yun-Tak Oh for helpful discussions.
 This work was funded by JSPS KAKENHI Grant Number JP24K00548, JST PRESTO Grant No. JPMJPR2353, and JST CREST Grant Number JPMJCR19T1.
-H. K. is supported by JSPS KAKENHI Grants No. JP23K25783, No. JP23K25790, and MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” (KAKENHI Grant No. JP21H05191).
+H. K. was supported by JSPS KAKENHI Grants No. JP23K25783, No. JP23K25790, and MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” (KAKENHI Grant No. JP21H05191).
+W. N. F. was supported by a grant from the French State, managed by the National Research Agency under the France 2030 program, reference ANR-23-PETQ-0002.